bilelomrani1/s5p-tools/README.md

 #### Quality value filtering

 By default, the script filters all values whose quality value is below 75.
-This behavior can be adjusted with the option `--qa`.
+This behavior can be adjusted with `--qa`.

 ```bash
 python s5p-request.py <product-type> --qa <int>